Things To Do in Christchurch

 Fresh air and exercise aren’t just restricted to the water; landlubbers too have plenty of opportunity to enjoy the great outdoors.

 Walking around the golf course more your style?
-There are a number of pay and play courses in the area including 18 holes at Moors Valley and 9 holes at Parley Golf Centre, where you can also enjoy practising on the floodlit driving range.
+There are a number of pay and play courses in the area including 18 holes at Moors Valley Country Park.

 If you like to take to two wheels you can head along the coast, with cycle paths taking you to the heart of neighbouring Bournemouth and Poole.